Expose the Grove

-In mid-July each year, Bohemian Grove hosts a more than two-week encampment of some of the most prominent men in the world.
+In mid-July each year, Bohemian Grove hosts a three-week encampment of some of the most prominent men in the world.

 Bohemian Club members can schedule private day-use events at the Grove any time it is not being used for Club-wide purposes, and they are allowed at these times to bring spouses, family, and friends, although female and minor guests must be off the property by 9 or 10 pm.

 After 40 years of membership, the men earn "Old Guard" status, giving them reserved seating at the Grove's daily talks, as well as other perquisites.
 Former U.S. president Herbert Hoover was inducted into the Old Guard on March 19, 1953; he had joined the club exactly 40 years previously.

 Redwood branches from the Grove were flown to the Waldorf Astoria Hotel in New York City, where they were used to decorate a banquet room for the celebration.
 In his acceptance speech, Hoover compared the honor of the "Old Guard" status to his frequent role as veteran counselor to later presidents.

 The Club motto is "Weaving Spiders Come Not Here", which implies that outside concerns and business deals (networking) are to be left outside.
 When gathered in groups, Bohemians usually adhere to the injunction, although discussion of business often occurs between pairs of members.
 Important political and business deals have been developed at the Grove.